YoshiHack/40ydDashTimer/README.md

-# 40-Yard Dash Wireless Timing System
+# 40yd Dash Timer
-A fully wireless, laser-based 40-yard dash timer built using ESP32 microcontrollers, ESP-NOW low-latency communication, and 3D-printed gate hardware.
-Designed for high-accuracy sprint timing with millisecond precision and clean field deployment.
+A wireless, laser based 40yd dash timer built using 3 ESP32 DEVKITC 32E microcontrollers, ESP-NOW is a low-latency communication method where 2 or more ESP32s can connect and get a low latency signal, the 40yd Dash timer is designed for high-accuracy sprint timing with millisecond precision and easy deployment anywhere.

 ---

 ## Project Overview
-This project creates a professional-grade timing system for 40-yard dash performance testing.
+This project creates a professional grade timing system for 40yd dash speed testing.
 It uses two wireless timing gates (start and finish) and a base station to display times and log results.

-Each gate transmits beam-break events using ESP-NOW, allowing extremely low-latency communication without Wi-Fi networks or physical cables.
+Each gate transmits beam break events using the ESP-NOW protocol, allowing extreme low-latency communication without Wi-Fi networks or physical cables.
-Laser modules provide tight, reliable beams to ensure accurate timing.
+Laser modules provide tight beams to ensure accurate timing.

 ---